slowernews/wisdom-tldr/chapters/introduction.md

 > *"I can think, I can wait and I can fast."
 -- Siddahrta*

+> *"The path to mediocrity is paved with platitudes."
+-- Nassim Taleb*

 ### On ambition

 <!--

 - The ultimate question: Do you want you son/daughter to date someone like you?
 - everything wants you when you want nothing
 - If you’re not trying to make money, what are you even doing?